 When the brain get’s cluttered up with emotions, thoughts, and experiences we hit overwhelm.
 The brain can only cope with so much.
 So when it runs out of space we stop making sensible, well considered decisions, and the reactive part of the brain takes over.

 This reactive part of the brain is designed to keep us safe and well only.
-It’s not very smart and it certainly doesn’t know how to organise the kids schedules, business strategy, or getting the groceries.
-This reactive part of the brain does not think very much and is much better suited to catching balls, rushing you to the loo, and avoiding fights.
+It’s not very smart and it certainly doesn’t know how to organise the kids schedules, plan a holiday, make business decisions, or write a grocery list.
+This reactive part of the brain does not think very much and is much better suited to catching balls, rushing to the loo, and avoiding fights with predators.

-Because it is focused on “survival business”, it has a limited selection of solutions to choose from, and it decides fast.
-So, your reactive brain will regularly look for quick fixes that make you feel full, safe and happy such as fast, sugary food, alcohol, and defensive behaviour.
-Then it will avoid things that can be put off like that report that is due on Thursday.
-According to the fast brain, food makes you feel good now, so it trumps the report that can wait!
+Because it is focused on important “survival business”, it has a limited selection of options to choose from when things go wrong, and it decides fast.
+So, your reactive brain will regularly look for quick fixes that make you feel safe and happy, such as choosing sugary food, alcohol, and sometimes over-reactive behaviour.
+It will avoid things that can be put off like that report that is due on Thursday, or booking the MOT.
+According to the overwhelmed brain, food makes you feel good now, so the report that can wait!

 Fast Brain – Quick Fixes

-Your fast brain is fabulous for keeping you out of danger, which is important, because your slow brain would be terrible at it.
-By the time your slow brain realised you were in danger, considered all the possible outcomes, weighed up the pros and cons of each, and picked a suitable response you would have been run over by the bus!
+Your fast, reactive brain is fabulous for keeping you out of danger, which is important, because your slow, thinking brain would be terrible at it.
+By the time your thinking brain realised you were in danger, considered all the possible outcomes, weighed up the pros and cons of each, and picked a suitable response you would have been run over by the bus or eaten by the lion!

 The slow brain likes to stay well informed and considers all the available information.
 Your slow brain would tell you to make a nutritious casserole and work on the report while it is stewing in the crock pot!
 The casserole would feed your body better and the report would get done well in advance and relieve your stress.
 This would have a better end result, don’t you think?